 And that means the length and depth of the current business downturn could very well be shallower and shorter than is typical during past recessions, with a quicker and faster recovery period as well.

-In fact, many economists agree that this downturn could very well be more V-shaped than recessions of the past, as shown above.
+In fact, many economists agree that this downturn could very well be more V-shaped than recessions of the past, as shown in the graph to the right.
 This graph compares the 2007-2009 recession (grey line) with estimates of the current downturn (blue line) from Credit Suisse research.

 As you can see, temporarily lost sales and profits can quickly be made up just as soon as businesses (especially service sector firms) are allowed to resume normal operations once again.